 With over 26 years as a junior high school art teacher, Greg Enright knows firsthand how to motivate and inspire students.

 Greg has worked with EcoTeach since its inception in 1995, helping to create exciting, environmentally responsible, hands-on activities and experiences for group participants.
 Today Greg frequently travels to Costa Rica, working with guides and scouting new venues.

-Greg lives in Poulsbo, Washington with his wife Judi, also a retired teacher, and has two grown children and three grandchildren.
+Greg lives in Poulsbo, Washington with his wife Judi, also a retired teacher, and has two grown children and four grandchildren.